Bachelor's Day (tradition): Irish tradition

 The custom is reported to allow women to initiate dances and propose marriage.
 There are also traditions for if the proposal was refused, namely that the man would have to give recompense to the woman.
 This could come in different forms, though typically the man was expected to buy the woman gloves, a silk gown or, by the mid-20th century, a fur coat.
 He may have also had to perform a juggling trick on Easter Day.
 In some areas a woman could propose for the entire leap year.

 A related tradition is Puss Sunday.
-On the last Sunday before Ash Wednesday, single women were reported to "have a puss", from the word pus being a term for scowling, but on Leap Years men would have the puss.
+On either the last Sunday before, or the first Sunday after, Ash Wednesday, single women were reported to "have a puss", from the word pus being a term for scowling, but on Leap Years men would have the puss.
 This appears to be a kinder form of Chalk Sunday.
 Some records also include mention that it is traditionally unlucky to actually marry in February of a Leap Year.